 Miss Bennet, with her customarily quiet acceptance, said, “As long as Lydia and Kitty can be brought in line, we could name our home for the immediate future.
 Mayhap, by then, one of us three, or all of us, will be in a position to see to our mother’s future.”

 Miss Elizabeth added, “I suppose we should explain what Mr. Darcy has uncovered to our mother and sisters.
-We should set plans to remove to Cornwall as soon as one of our uncles can approach those who oversee the Gardiner property.”
+We should set plans to remove to Cornwall as quickly as one of our uncles can approach those who oversee the Gardiner property.”